lararosekelley/jquery-seed/README.md

 and then the end to end tests (written using the `selenium-webdriver/testing` module + `chai` and `chai-webdriver` for assertions).
 You don't need to have a server running, as the included tests will take care of this.

-You can configure Mocha to use different reporters, globals, and default timeouts by editing the `mocha.opts` file in `test/`.
+You can configure Mocha to use different reporters, globals, and default timeouts by editing the `mocha.opts` file in `test/`, which looks like this by default:

+    --reporter nyan
+    --timeout 0

 The tests run in Chrome by default, but Firefox or another browser can be used, with some small additional setup: